Baked Trout with Dijon Mustard

 The best way to cook a trout in the oven is on a flat, heavy tray that conducts heat directly to the base of the fish from the moment it goes in.
 A good tray combined with a non-stick mat gives you even browning across the whole surface without the fish sticking or the mustard crust catching unevenly.

-I use my De Buyer stainless steel baking tray with the De Buyer baking mat for this bake trout in oven recipe.
+I love using my De Buyer stainless steel baking tray with the De Buyer baking mat for this bake trout in oven recipe.
 The heavy steel tray gets properly hot in a preheated oven and starts cooking the fish from below immediately, which develops the crust on the underside.
 The baking mat prevents sticking without needing additional fat, and the slight insulation means the base does not overbrown before the top has had time to set.
 Together they give you a consistent result that this recipe for cooking whole trout deserves.